We may earn a commission when you buy software.

 TotalAV is ranked #3 of 28 antivirus brands.

-TotalAV is one of the best antivirus of 2024.
+TotalAV is one of the best antivirus.
 It has near-perfect anti-malware test scores, an intuitive design, no impact on the speed of your PC, and lots of security features.

 Usually, it is the #3 of the 28 best antivirus software.
 However, as it doesn’t include a firewall, it doesn’t make it high onto this list.